 Wildlife and Rainforest

 Mwagusi Safari Camp also supports the community arm of Foxes’ Community and Wildlife Conservation Trust (FCWCT).
 This NGO aims to provide shelter, sustenance, education and medical care to the increasing number of orphans and foster families in the Mufindi District of Tanzania.
 As a result of HIV-AIDS many children are left orphaned, or worse left to care and provide for their sick parents, grandparents and younger siblings.
 To date, the NGO has built and staffed 6 orphanage dormitories and made improvements to local schools and clinics.
-Now plans are underway to expand the orphans centre to 60 beds, improve education and refurbish educational facilities further.
-Also to provide outreach services in local villages to AIDS orphans and construct a Counseling and Treatment Center to treat HIV/AIDS patients.
+The Orphans Centre has 60 beds where the education facilities have been refurbished providing improved education.
+Also provided are outreach services in local villages to AIDS orphans and a Counselling and Treatment Center to treat HIV/AIDS patients.
 Other community projects include: The Kindergarden Outreach Programme.
 The Igoda Children’s Village and Mdabulo Health Facility.

 How can you help?

-Foxes Community and Wildlife Conservation Trust is supported in the UK by ‘Orphans in the wild’ and in the USA by ‘Mufindi Orphans’.
+Foxes Community and Wildlife Conservation Trust is supported in the UK by ‘Orphans in the wild’.
 You can make a donation or offer assistance by contacting either of the following branches.
 Donations can also be made online at www.wildorphans.org

 Foxes Community and Wildlife Conservation Trust